 - A basic smart home will cost you 2% of the property value and will include automated lighting, heating, and security.

-- You can get automated lighting, heating, and security, as well as access control and a smart intercom, for 4% of the property value.
+- You can get automated lighting, heating, security, access control, and a smart intercom for 4% of the property value.

 - 6%: All of the features mentioned previously, as well as more advanced features like multiroom audio and blind control, will most likely be available at this level.

 So hopefully, that helps.
 If you have any questions, please leave us comments below.